Frequently Asked Questions

 What grade do I use for choosing my child’s classes?

-We use camper’s CURRENT GRADE for class selection.
+We use camper’s CURRENT GRADE as of September 2019 for class selection.
 For example, students completing 4th grade in June should choose 4th grade level classes.
 Please use these printer-friendly charts as a reference to assist you in selecting the Morning Workshops and Afternoon Challenge options for your child.

 What is the age requirement for the pre-kindergarten option?

-Our Discover, Imagine & Create program is designed for children rising to kindergarten in fall 2017.
+Our Discover, Imagine & Create program is designed for children that will be entering kindergarten in fall 2020.

 What is the age requirement to be a Counselor or CIT?